stevengragg/stevengragg/README.md

 ### Hey, Awesome!
-My name is Steven and I am a Developer 👋
+My name is Steven and I am a Developer and Founder 👋

-- 👀 I’m interested in Full-stack Web Development
+- 👀 I’m interested in Full-stack Web Development.
-- 🌱 I’m currently learning Docker and Redux
+- 💞️ I’m working as a Senior Web Developer for an Australian Company through Upwork.
-- 💞️ I’m working as a Senior Web Developer for an Australian Company through Upwork
+- 💻 I'm the Founder and Head of Growth of Iona Innovation Labs - startup software development agency.
-- 📫 Reach me at sgragg0518@gmail.com
+- 📫 Reach me at steven@ionainnovlabs.com
 - 🔗 LinkedIn: https://www.linkedin.com/in/devsteve05/
 - 🔗 Upwork: https://www.upwork.com/freelancers/~01d8f5cddc46946787